 What makes rice fields in Northern Vietnam special?

-1. Beauty of Adaptation: How are rice fields shaped by the land?
+The beauty of adaptation: How are rice fields shaped by the land?

 Rice cultivation in Northern Vietnam is deeply intertwined with the region’s history and culture.
 The diverse geography, from the lowlands of the Red River Delta to the steep hills of the northwestern mountains, has shaped unique rice field forms over generations.